Adaptive partition Factor Analysis: Discussion

 \section{Discussion}

 Motivated by the strict grouping imposed by MSFA approaches, we introduced a factor analytic model where the partition induced by specific latent factors is influenced by external information but is not strictly determined.
-While the primary interest has been in using a grouping categorical variable, consistently with the study structure of MSFA, the proposed APAFA is much more general and offers the possibility to include also other categorical or continuous covariates.
-These act in promoting sparsity in the latent factors, as done by \citet{schiavon2} thereby providing a natural way to aid in the modelization of the covariance structure and connecting with modelling the heterogeneity in factor regression \citep{avalos2022heterogeneous}.
+While the primary interest has been in using a grouping categorical variable, consistent with the study structure of MSFA, the proposed APAFA is much more general and offers the possibility of including other categorical or continuous covariates.
+These act to promote sparsity in the latent factors, as done by \citet{schiavon2}, thereby providing a natural way to aid in the modeling of the covariance structure and connecting with the modeling of heterogeneity in factor regression \citep{avalos2022heterogeneous}.

-\change{An important aspect of our contribution is that it is not covariate dependence \textit{per se} that distinguishes specific from shared factors, but rather the sparsity caused by this dependence.
-Accordingly, there is no fundamental barrier to shared factors depending common covariates, as long as such dependence does not lead to sparse latent factors.
+An important aspect of our contribution is that it is not covariate dependence \textit{per se} that distinguishes specific from shared factors, but rather the sparsity caused by this dependence.
+Accordingly, there is no fundamental barrier to shared factors depending on common covariates, as long as such dependence does not lead to sparse latent factors.
 In principle, one could consider an alternative model in which shared factors vary with the covariates in a non-sparse manner.
 While exploring such an extension is conceptually feasible, it lies beyond the scope of this paper, which focuses on proposing an innovative alternative to the standard MSFA framework.
-We leave these broader generalizations to future work.}
+We leave these broader generalizations to future work.

-The proposed solutions proved to be beneficial across many simulation settings, even in cases with group misspecification and complex heterogeneity both between and within the fixed groups.
+The proposed solutions proved to be beneficial across many simulation settings, even in cases of group misspecification and complex heterogeneity, both between and within the fixed groups.
 Overlapping group structures are nonetheless detectable and may differ in terms of flexibility and granularity.
 For example, in Section \ref{sec:birds}, study units are grouped together in scenarios where the number of studies closely matches the number of units.
-Conversely, in the example of Section \ref{sec:immune} the model enables detecting higher granularity with respect to that specified \textit{a priori}, identifying clusters of a dozen units out of a thousand.
+Conversely, in the example of Section \ref{sec:immune}, the model enables detecting higher granularity with respect to that specified \textit{a priori}, identifying clusters of a dozen units out of a thousand.